Marine Biology Research

 - Erin Burge, Ph.D.
 (Associate Professor) is a molecular marine biologist who has investigated numerous topics, including host-pathogen interactions between striped bass and mycobacteria, shrimp immune gene expression, ecotoxicology in the mummichog, and the environmental immunology of oysters.
 His teaching and research focus on molecular mechanisms of immunity and physiological adaptation to pathogens and environmental stressors in fish, crustaceans, and mollusks.

 - Juli Harding, Ph.D.
-(Assistant Professor) has research interests in marine ecology, with an emphasis on the community ecology of coastal and estuarine ecosystems.
+(Associate Professor) has research interests in marine ecology, with an emphasis on the community ecology of coastal and estuarine ecosystems.
 Recent projects include research ranging from trophic dynamics to benthic-pelagic coupling, population dynamics, restoration and conservation ecology, sclerochronology and its applications to environmental reconstruction and archaeology, as well as the biology and ecology of invasive species.
 Her research and teaching use molluscan and fish populations to address topics in marine community ecology and place these communities within the broader context of ecosystem function across spatial and temporal scales

 - Eric Rosch, Ph.D.
 (Lecturer) is a marine zoologist specializing in crustaceans and animal behavior.
 His past research includes foraging and aggressive behaviors in coral reef fish, population ecology and biodiversity of marine invertebrate macrofauna, and fiddler crab behavior, ecology, and larval development.
 His recent research interests pertain to the behavioral ecology of coastal animals, especially crustaceans, and how natural and anthropogenic factors affect their ecology.
 Ongoing projects include foraging and mating behaviors of fiddler crabs at Waties Island, S.C., and the distribution and abundance of ghost crabs (Ocypode quadrata) on the South Carolina coast, with an emphasis on the effect of human disturbance on burrowing, predation, and mating behaviors.